gdbecker/WebDevelopmentProjects/UdemyFrontend50Projects/13_RandomChoicePicker/README.md

 ## 13_ Random Choice Picker

-Type in a comma separated list, and on hitting Enter the app will randomly pick one of the inputted values.
+Type in a comma separated list, and on hitting Enter the app will randomly pick one of the inputted values

 ## [Live Demo: Random Choice Picker](https://13-random-choice-picker-gdbecker.replit.app/)